 Net Profit Margin in Information Technology

-How to interpret and apply net profit margin specifically when analyzing information technology stocks in India.
+How to interpret and apply net profit margin when analyzing information technology stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Net Profit Margin?